 We are excited to have you as a Girl Scout volunteer.
-This document contains Girl Scouts of Greater Chicago and Northwest Indiana’s volunteer policies and procedures.
-Volunteers should familiarize themselves with these policies and procedures, which guide and protect their status as Girl Scout volunteers and help our council provide a safe, rewarding experience for all members.
+Please familiarize yourself with Girl Scouts of Greater Chicago and Northwest Indiana’s volunteer policies and procedures, which guide and protect their status as Girl Scout volunteers and help our council provide a safe, rewarding experience for all members.

 Volunteers are to observe all policies and procedures found in this document.
 Welcome.
 We look forward to your contributions!